-Instat provides a range of specialized biostatistics services for small and large pharmaceutical, medical device and clinical research companies.
+Instat provides a range of specialized services for small and large pharmaceutical, medical device and clinical research companies.
 Our goal is to provide a customer-focused experience tailored to supporting your projects.
+We are proud to specialize in Biometrics and Medical Writing and excited to offer a full suite of CRO services through our strategic partnerships.

 We are skilled at designing and implementing statistical methodologies for Phase I-IV clinical trials.